saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 Availability Domain: QnsC:US-ASHBURN-AD-1 (the availability domain (within the region) where the JCS deployment will be placed, the AD where DBCS deployment is in)

-Subnet: Public Subnet QnsC:US-ASHBURN-AD-1 (same subnet where DBCS deployment is in) ??dodatne informacije oko Subneta?? ??kada biraš subnet onda staviš miša da vidiš ime??
+Subnet: Public Subnet QnsC:US-ASHBURN-AD-1 (same subnet where DBCS deployment is in)

 Use the default values for the rest of the subscription details and click Next to move on to the Wizard's service details page.